Configuration

 }

-check noConflict for 6Two adapters with the same name must be rejected.
+run sanityCheck {} for 6Two adapters claiming the same block prefix must be rejected.

 Reject duplicate adapter names

-cat <<'CFG' > .tmp-test/dup-adapter.json
+cat <<'CFG' > dup-adapter.json

 {